atomjump/loop-server/README.md

 # License

 This software is open source under the MIT license.
-Copyright is with AtomJump Ltd. (New Zealand).
+Copyright is with the AtomJump Foundation (New Zealand), a non-profit society.
 You can use this software for any commercial purposes.